Volkswagen Passat: B2 (Type 32B; 1981)

 The second generation Passat launched in November 1980.
 The platform, named B2, was once again based on the corresponding version of the Audi 80, which had been launched in 1978.
 The B2 Passat was slightly longer.

-In addition to the Passat hatchbacks and Variants (estate/wagon), there was also a conventional three-box saloon, which until the 1985 facelift was sold as the Volkswagen Santana in Europe.
-In the United States, the Passat/Santana was sold as the Volkswagen Quantum, available in three-door hatchback, four-door sedan, and a wagon model, but the five-door hatchback was never sold there and the three-door hatchback was dropped after less than two years.
-The four-wheel drive Syncro wagon version was introduced in October 1984, initially only with the more powerful five-cylinder engine.
+In addition to the Passat hatchbacks and Variants (estate), there was also a conventional three-box saloon, which until the 1985 facelift was sold as the Volkswagen Santana in Europe.
+In the United States, the Passat/Santana was sold as the Volkswagen Quantum, available in three-door hatchback, four-door saloon, and an estate model, but the five-door hatchback was never sold there and the three-door hatchback was dropped after less than two years.
+The four-wheel drive Syncro estate version was introduced in October 1984, initially only with the more powerful five-cylinder engine.

-The Passat/Santana was also produced and commercialized in China, Mexico, South America and South Africa, too.
-In Mexico, it was marketed from 1984 to 1988 as VW Corsar and Corsar Variant (the 4-door saloon and 5-door wagon, respectively).
+The Passat/Santana was also produced and commercialised in China, Mexico, South America and South Africa.
+In Mexico, it was marketed from 1984 to 1988 as the VW Corsar and Corsar Variant (the 4-door saloon and 5-door estate, respectively).
 In Argentina, from 1987 to 1991 as the VW Carat.
-In Brazil, the wagon model was badged VW Quantum.
+In Brazil, the estate model was badged VW Quantum.
 The Passat saloon and estate were produced in South Africa for the local market until 1987.

 Like the previous generation, the B2 Passat was mainly sold with four-cylinder petrol and diesel engines.
 Unlike its predecessor, the top-of the line versions received five-cylinder Audi or VW engines of 1.9–2.2 litres.
 In addition to four- and five-speed manuals and three-speed automatic gearboxes, the Passat/Santana was also available with the 4+E transmission.
-This, also called the "Formel E" had a particularly long top gear, which combined with a freewheeling mechanism, provided better gas mileage.
+This, also called the "Formel E" had a particularly long top gear, which combined with a freewheeling mechanism, provided better fuel economy.
 An automatic stop/start was also available in some markets.
 The four-wheel-drive system used in the Passat Variant Syncro shared the mechanics of the Audi 80 and not the Volkswagen Golf Syncro.
-The Syncro's bottom plate was almost entirely different, requiring a transmission tunnel, a relocated gas tank and no spare tire well (to make room for the complex rear axle assembly).
-Only the more popular estate was reengineered.
+The Syncro's bottom plate was almost entirely different, requiring a transmission tunnel, a relocated fuel tank and no spare tyre well (to make room for the complex rear axle assembly).
+Only the more popular estate was re-engineered.

 In 1985, the range received a slight facelift, consisting of new, larger bumpers, interior retouches, a new front grille and new taillights on the hatchback versions.
 The three-door hatchback was discontinued, while the Santana nameplate was dropped in Europe.
 The saloon's front end was now the same as the hatchback and estate.

 On 31 March 1988, production ended (although Syncro models continued in production until June) with 3,345,248 built in Germany.
-World production totaled approximately 4.5 million units.
+World production totalled approximately 4.5 million units.